Gypsy Cabin Blues is a poem written and shared by Pasithea Chan to The Ugly Writers under the theme After The Storm for the month of June.

 In the morning, the sun rises beneath my balcony from a blanket of mist that rises to show a lower red sky where the sun becomes the disco ball with rainbow colored cones for lights until the valley is visible as carpeted colors like a patchwork quilt of blues, greens, reds, yellows, pinks, and oranges.

 The place used to be full of real gypsies from Lebanon, Iraq, Syria and even Turkey.

 But war made that place a forgotten memory.
 In the morning we’d wake up to their flutes and sleep at night to their drums and sword and shield dances.
 At night the valley becomes a sea of light with ebb and tide from the desert’s sands joining hands with the sky’s stars and the sky would feel like it’s about to fall on you each time you have falling stars or comets pass by.

 I hope you enjoyed this piece. thank you for reading.

-Please support Pasithea Chan by reading her previous posts here.
+Give some love to Pasithea Chan by reading her previous posts here.
 You can also find her brand of poetry on Facebook.